Rysth/Valorant-Conference-Page/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project feel free to watch it and take some features that will enhance your project aswell.
+If you like this project feel free to watch it and take some features that will enhance your project as well.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank to the Microverse Team for reviewing my code and make me a better proffessional.
+I would like to thank the Microverse Team for reviewing my code and making me a better professional.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>